raditya1117/HoneyBadger/python-errors/article.md

 # Errors in Python
 Errors in Python are abnormal conditions that interrupt the normal program execution.
-In this article, we will discuss the different types of errors and exceptions in Python.
-We will also discuss how you can avoid Python errors effectively.
+Understanding the different types of errors in Python and learning how to avoid them is essential for writing reliable, efficient, and maintainable code.
+In this article, we will discuss the different types of errors and exceptions in Python and how to avoid them.

-## What are the different types of errors in Python?
+## Different types of errors in Python
 We can broadly categorize Python errors into four types.

-1. Syntax errors: Syntax errors occur due to invalid syntax, incorrect indentation, or typos.
+1. **Syntax errors**: Syntax errors occur due to invalid syntax, incorrect indentation, or typos.
 These errors are detected before execution of the program.
-2. Runtime errors: Runtime errors occur during program execution when the Python interpreter encounters an invalid operation.
+2. **Runtime errors**: Runtime errors occur during program execution when the Python interpreter encounters an invalid operation.
+3. **System-level errors**: System-level errors are raised by the Python runtime environment or the operating system due to reasons like memory overflow or interruptions.
-3. Logical errors: Logical errors are caused due to error in the logic of the program when the code runs without error but produces incorrect results.
+4. **Logical errors**: Logical errors are caused due to error in the logic of the program when the code runs without error but produces incorrect results.
-4. System level errors: System level errors are raised by the Python runtime environment or the operating system due to reasons like memory overflow or interruptions.
-5. File and I/O errors: These errors are a subset of system level errors that occur during file operations or input/output tasks.

-Let's discuss all these errors one-by-one in detail, starting with syntax errors.
+Let's discuss all these Python error types one-by-one in detail with examples, starting with syntax errors.

 ## Syntax Errors in Python

-Syntax errors are the errors caused by invalid code structure, typos, incorrect indentation, etc. For example an `if block` is defined in Python using the `if` keyword, a boolean condition, and the `:` character.
-If we skip `:` while writing an if block in Python, the code runs into SyntaxError with the message `SyntaxError: expected ':'`, as shown in the following example:
+Syntax errors are the errors caused by invalid code structure, typos, incorrect indentation, etc. For example an `if` block is defined in Python using the `if` keyword, a boolean condition, and the `:` character.
+If we skip `:` while writing an `if` block in Python, the code runs into `SyntaxError` with the message `SyntaxError: expected ':'`, as shown in the following example:

 ```py
 if x > 10